MuntasirAnik/chat-app/readme.md

-this is a chat app
+this is a real time chat app